biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/Maaslin2.md

       4.1       2.5
 ```

-You can check the full list of arguments for functions in R with the command
+You can check the full list of parameters for functions in R with the command
 `?` + function name.
 For example `?t.test` gives you the full documentation
 for the function `t.test`.